dzid26/cantools/README.rst

 generated files.

-In the last example ``--node`` was used to generate message pack functions only for messages from a sending node and message unpack functions for messages from all other nodes
+In the last example ``--node`` was used to generate message pack functions only for messages sent from the specified node and unpack functions only for messages with its signal receivers belonging to that node.

 .. code-block:: text